ScottSewards/basic-calculator/README.md

-# java-calculator
+# Basic Calculator
-Calculator is a Java program I made for a university assignment.
-The calculator class creates a JFrame to show a user interface.
-Users can input any number from 0 to 9, add a decimal place, delete a character and perform basic arithemtic operations (divide, multiply, add and subtract).
+A basic calculator written in Java.
+It was made for a university assignment.
+The Calculator class uses a JFrame to show a GUI.
+Users can input numbers between 0 and 9, add a decimal point, delete a character, and perform basic arithmetic operations.